RiteshK555/bit-torrent/README.md

-implementation of bit-torrent protocol using nodejs
+implementation of bit-torrent client using nodejs